pie6k/snippets-library/README.md

 2. Formatting matching settings in prettier config file
 3. Generic solutions - snippets should not be adjusted to your personal, specific and non-common needs
 4. Name files extremely well.
 Name should include all the aspects of what's included in the snippet

+- If file includes jsx/tsx - use proper file extension

 5. use camelCase or PascalCase depending on what's included in the snippet.

 - If file includes class/react component etc - use PascalCase